What Are Canker Sores?

 Canker sores are different from cold sores (fever blisters), which are caused by a virus and found outside the mouth around the lips, on the cheeks or chin, or inside the nostrils.
 Cold sores are contagious, but canker sores are not.

 What Are the Signs & Symptoms of Canker Sores?

 Canker sores usually appear as round, painful open sores that have a white or yellowish coating and a red "halo" around them.
-They tend to be small (¼ inch, or 6 millimeters across) and shallow, but occasionally they might be larger and deeper.
+Most are small (¼ inch, or 6 millimeters across) and shallow, but occasionally can be larger and deeper.